Smartproxy/Smartproxy/python/README.md

 ### Disclaimer

-If you want to continue develompent with Python we highly recommend reading their [documentation](https://docs.python.org/3/).
+If you want to continue development with Python we highly recommend reading their [documentation](https://docs.python.org/3/).

 ### Prerequisites